William Douglas, 6th Earl of Morton: Lochleven's prisoner

 William's wife, Lady Agnes Leslie, became the Queen's chief female companion during her ten and a half months of imprisonment, accompanying her throughout the day and often sleeping in her bedchamber.
 Queen Mary had an opportunity of greater liberty following the birth of Agnes's child when she was recovering from her pregnancy.
-She chose to escape on 2 May 1568 from Lochleven with the aid of Sir William's brother George, and a young orphaned cousin named William Douglas who also lived at the castle and may or may not have been the earl's illegitimate son.
+Mary chose to escape on 2 May 1568 from Lochleven with the aid of Sir William's brother George, and a young orphaned cousin named William Douglas who also lived at the castle and may or may not have been the earl's illegitimate son.
 When Sir William learned of his royal captive's escape, he was so distressed that he attempted to stab himself with his own dagger.

-In April 1570 John Wood, the former secretary of Regent Moray visited Lochleven.
+William Douglas's half-brother, Regent Moray was assassinated in January 1570, and William was nominated as one of his executors.
+In April 1570, John Wood, the former secretary of Regent Moray visited Lochleven.
 He found that Sir William had left for Stirling, so he followed him and caught up with him after four miles.
 At Lochleven Castle, Wood spoke to Margret Erskine, Lady Lochleven.
 She was looking after the daughter of Agnes Keith, Countess of Moray.
 The child was "merry and very lusty".
 Her nurse was pregnant and wanted go home.
-In Edinburgh Sir William helped Wood check the coffers containing Agnes Keith's clothes at Holyrood Palace.
+In Edinburgh, William Douglas helped Wood check the coffers containing Agnes Keith's clothes at Holyrood Palace and her possessions at St Andrews Castle, now in his keeping.

 In October 1570 William Douglas was the keeper of the Earl of Northumberland at Lochleven castle and wrote to the English diplomat Thomas Randolph mentioning that Loch Leven was liable to freeze.